There are a number of steps you can take as an instructor to cultivate and sustain a climate of academic integrity in

-As you outline your expectations to your students, be as specific as possible with them the extent to which collaboration is permitted and the degree to which resources may be used in completing assignments.
-A good rule of thumb is that students will interpret more liberally than you intend in deciphering what acceptable rules for collaboration and outside resource use are.
+Remind students the extent to which collaboration is permitted and the degree to which resources may be used in completing assignments.
+Remember that a good rule of thumb is that students will interpret more liberally than you intend in deciphering what acceptable rules for collaboration and outside resource use are.
 Therefore, be as granular as you can-- perhaps with explicit examples from your course-- for acceptable parameters.
 Also, be explicit about what happens in terms of grading if a student is academically dishonest in your class-- will the student fail the assignment at issue?
 Fail the course?
 (For advice on how to grade academically dishonest work, contact us.)

 Should you encounter potential academic dishonesty, the Office of Student Conduct has a number of resources available to assist you.
 Believe a student has submitted a paper that contains plagiarized material?
 We can review it for you and check.
 (Unfortunately, large-scale or systematic checking of papers is not possible at this time.)
 Think a student has cheated on an exam?
 Call us (919-684-6938) and let us know what you have observed.

 It is imperative that faculty/instructors contact the Office of Student Conduct for each and every possible instance of academic dishonesty encountered?
 Why?

 - To ensure consistency of response across departments

 - To protect faculty/instructors by ensuring due process

 - To verify that a student has no prior incidents